- Skip to main content

 The problem solving process typically includes: Pinpointing what's broken by gathering data and consulting with team members.
 Figuring out why it's not working by mapping out and troubleshooting the problem.
 Deciding on the most effective way to fix it by brainstorming and then implementing a solution.
 While skills like active listening ...

-Of the four stages in the problem solving Plan - Do - Study - Act cycle, which has the largest number of steps ( 5 0 % of total)?
+Of the four stages in the problem solving Plan - Do - Study - Act cycle, which has the largest number of steps (5 0 % of total)?
 Multiple choice question.
-Here's the best way to solve it.
+There are 3 steps to solve this one.